ClearwaterAlex/jupyter_learning/README.md

 # jupyter_learning
-notes and practice using Python in the Jupyter notebook
+Notes and practice using Python in the Jupyter notebook

 ## Commiting to GitHub: